 If you don’t have an existing event for these fields, you can define a new event by clicking Define new… For certain properties, you can select the default property that comes out-of-the-box when you install Heap.

 - Once you’ve made your selections, click Preview for a preview of what your dashboard will look like.
-You can make adjustments to the definitions used by clicking the Back button.
-If you’re satisfied with the definitions as measured in these reports, click Create to set up your new dashboard!
+You can make adjustments to the definitions used by clicking the Edit Template button.
+If you’re satisfied with the definitions as measured in these reports, click Save Dashboard to set up your new dashboard!

 With your new dashboard in place, you can add reports, customize individual report settings, recategorize it to align with your organization’s categories, and more.
 The steps for doing so are the same as for any other dashboard, so see the Dashboards section above for more info.